Mitra98t/Flavor/nova_script_book/src/implementation/lexer.md

 # Lexer

-Going back to the introduction to this chapter ([Implementation](./implementation.md)) we reviewed the inteded behavior of the lexer, not its implementation, neither generic nor specific to NovaScript.
+Going back to the introduction to this chapter ([Implementation](./implementation.md)), we reviewed the inteded behavior of the lexer, not its specific implementation for NovaScript.
 Here, in these sections, we will analyze the code behind NovaScript and the reasonings that generated it.